 Registering references means submitting them as part of your Crossref metadata deposit.
 It is optional, but strongly encouraged.
 Registering references is a prerequisite for participating in our Cited-by service, which shows the works which cite your work.
 Note that registering references is not the same as reference linking - learn more about the differences.

-References registered as part of your metadata make your content more discoverable (especially if your references are open), enable evaluation of research, and helps with citation counts.
+- making your content more discoverable (especially if your references are open),

 Whenever you register content with us, make sure you include your references in the submission: